knusperflocky/recipes/content/posts/granola.md

 ---
-title: "Olive Oil and Maple Granola"
+title: "Granola (Olive Oil and Maple)"
-date: 2025-04-25T09:03:18-07:00
+date: 2021-05-25T09:03:18-07:00
 tags:
   - "vegetarian"
   - "low carb"
   - "keto"
 ---

 > Very crunchy and nutty snack enjoyed with milk or just like that

 <div class="figure">